bonomani/devmon/docs/TEMPLATES.md

 The transformed value `master switch`

 ### SWITCH transform
-"The switch transform substitutes one data value with another.
+The switch transform substitutes one data value with another.
 It's often used to convert a numeric value from an SNMP query to its corresponding text.
 The statements are applied in a left to right order.

 Example1: